WINGS OVER CAMBRIDGE

 Clerget

 The Cambridge Polo Grounds mentioned is not the same site of the modern day Polo Club.
-The Polo Grounds in those days was situated on Victoria Road, north of the present rugby grounds.
+The Polo Grounds in those days was situated on Victoria Road, just north of the present rugby grounds, on the Taylor estate.